-1 This number represents shares which were not purchased as part of a publicly announced plan or program, all of which were shares surrendered in transactions permitted under the Company's benefit plans.
-It does not include shares withheld for taxes on option exercises and stock unit conversions, as well as forfeitures of stock units, all of which totaled 15,679 shares for the second quarter of 2021.
+&lt;sup>1 This number represents shares which were not purchased as part of a publicly announced plan or program, all of which would have been shares surrendered in transactions permitted under the Company's benefit plans.
+It does not include shares withheld for taxes on stock unit conversions, as well as forfeitures of stock units, all of which totaled 8,200 shares for the third quarter of 2021.